AbdelrahmanElsaadany22/quiz-app-html-css-js/README.md

-# Quiz App
+# Quiz App - HTML, CSS, and JavaScript

-A responsive and interactive Quiz Application built using **HTML**, **CSS**, and **JavaScript**.
-Users can answer multiple-choice questions, view their scores, and learn from their mistakes!

----
+This is a simple quiz application built with HTML, CSS, and JavaScript.
+It allows users to take a quiz with multiple-choice questions and provides feedback on their performance.

+## Demo

+You can view the live demo of the app here: [Demo Link](https://abdelrahmanelsaadany22.github.io/quiz-app-html-css-js/)

 ## Features

-- **Dynamic Question Handling**: Displays a series of multiple-choice questions fetched or defined in the script.
-- **Score Tracking**: Calculates and displays the user's score at the end of the quiz.
-- **Feedback**: Provides instant feedback for correct and incorrect answers.
-- **Responsive Design**: Works seamlessly on different screen sizes and devices.

----
+- Multiple-choice questions
+- Instant feedback after quiz completion
+- Simple and clean UI

 ## Installation